 At the turn of the century, the chief emphasis was on financial support for the indigent newcomers and on their Americanization.
-In the '20s and "30s, the Jewish community focused on providing health and social services and to dealing with problems of anti-Semitism.
-During the post-war period, the highest priority was given to the life-saving work of Jewish relief, rehabilitation, and reconstruction, and to building the state of Israel.
-Subsequently, the succession of wars in the Middle East became the primary concern.
+In the '20s and '30s, the Jewish community focused on providing health and social services and on dealing with problems of anti-Semitism.
+During the post-war period, the highest priority was given to the life-saving work of Jewish relief, rehabilitation, and reconstruction, and to building the State of Israel.
+Subsequently, the development of communal services in North America and the security and growth of the State of Israel became the primary concern.
 Currently, the Jewish community is mobilized for the rescue and resettlement of Soviet Jewry.

 In the face of such life-and-death issues, the needs of education have seemed to be less urgent, less insistent, more diffused; a problem that could be dealt with at some point in the future when more pressing problems have been solved.
 This is an illusion.
-We may continue to live with emergencies indefinitely, but we can no longer postpome addressing the needs of Jewish education, lest we face an irreversible decline in the vitality of the Jewish people.
+We may continue to live with emergencies indefinitely, but we can no longer postpone addressing the needs of Jewish education, lest we face an irreversible decline in the vitality of the Jewish people.